 Alternatively (or in addition), visit the Loeb Boathouse for lunch or dinner.
 This is still on my New York bucket list, but since our last visit was early March, it wasn’t quite the right season for al fresco lunch.

 Take a tour in a horse-drawn carriage (or don’t)

-If you approach Central Park from the south side (which would be the most obvious one for any tourist), chances are you will come right across a large queue of horse-drawn carriages.
-Yes you can take a tour if you fancy, but I wouldn’t recommend it.
-As I have already stated in my post ‘Rookie Mistakes in NYC’ we’ve done the short tour during our honeymoon in New York and what was meant to be such a romantic thing to do (well they do sell it well in all the movies) turned out to be a big waste of money.
+If you approach Central Park from the south (which would be the most obvious one for any tourist), chances are you will come across a large queue of horse-drawn carriages.
+Yes, you can take a tour if you fancy, but I wouldn’t recommend it.
+As I have already stated in my post ‘Rookie Mistakes in NYC’ we’ve done the short tour during our honeymoon in New York.
+What was meant to be such a romantic thing to do (they do sell it well in all the movies) turned out to be a big waste of money.
 At the time we paid $50 for half an hour, nowadays prices start at $75 for 25 mins.

-You can spend hours and hours here and Central Park is worth a visit in any season.
+You can spend hours here and Central Park is worth a visit in any season.